 Little Sandy Review, edited by Paul Nelson and Jon Pankake, 1960-1968

 This was a little paperback-sized magazine that contained mostly reviews of folk recordings.
-Although the issues are not dated, it is estimated that the first issue came out in March 1960.
+Although the issues are not dated, it is estimated that the first issue came out in March 1960, at the very dawn of the folk music era.
 Initial cost was 30 cents, and the office was listed as 3220 Park Ave.
-So. in Minneapolis.
+So. in Minneapolis (Paul Nelson’s home).
 The name was a poke at the “Little Sandys” (girls who wanted to be Sandra Dee) on campus.
 There was not much local content.
 The editors were folk and blues purists, and launched often hilarious blasts at “all phonies who water, dilute, and pervert” folk music.
 It was very clear who they liked and who they thought were purveyors of “folkum.”

 - Woody Guthrie

 - Pete Seeger

 - Joan Baez (off and on)